churchlab/genome-recoder/README.md

-# Genome Recoder
+# rE.coli-57 software

 Software library for recoding genomes used in **Ostrov et al. (2016).
 Design, synthesis, and testing toward a 57-codon genome.
 Science, 353(6301)**.
-Please cite this paper.

 Please contact us if you're interested in using this software for your own recoding projects: Gleb Kuznetsov (kuznetsov@g.harvard.edu)